maks-p/restaurant_sales_forecasting/README.md

 #### Restaurant Background

-The subject is an award-winning, two-star restaurant located in Brooklyn, NY.
+The subject is a two-star restaurant located in Brooklyn, NY.
 It has a patio that adds a substantial amount of seats.
 The subject is performing extremely well, earning $5.84 MM in net sales in 2018 on 78,000 covers.

 The following two charts demonstrate the restaurant's performance on a monthly basis: